 - Folate is sensitive to heat and light, so cooking and storage methods can significantly impact its nutritional value.
 Steaming or microwaving vegetables can help preserve folate content.

 Folate's rich history, intriguing biology, and diverse nutritional benefits make it an essential component of a healthy diet.
-By consuming a balanced diet rich in natural folate sources and considering supplementation when necessary, individuals may harness the power of this remarkable vitamin to support their overall health and well-being.*
+By consuming a balanced diet rich in natural folate sources and considering supplementation when necessary, individuals may harness the power of this remarkable vitamin to support their overall health and well-being.* You may also want. to read about magnesium glycinate and the history of magnesium.

 As always, talk to your doctor before taking any supplements.
 Get professional advice if you think you might need a folate supplement or are already taking one to ensure you're not exceeding the amounts you may need.